News

 • Spinal fusion – Spinal fusion procedures permanently connect two or more vertebrae, eliminating motion between them and providing stability.
 Spinal fusion involves techniques designed to mimic the normal healing process of broken bones and can improve a child’s organ function as they grow.

-• Selective Dorsal Rhizotomy – Selective Dorsal Rhizotomy (SDR), a surgery done on the lower spinal cord to reduce spasticity in the legs.
+• Selective Dorsal Rhizotomy – Selective Dorsal Rhizotomy (SDR) is a surgery done on the lower spinal cord to reduce spasticity in the legs.
 Certain abnormal nerve fibers that cause high muscle tone are cut.
 This allows the muscles to relax by identifying and sectioning only the nerve fibers that contribute to spasticity.

 The most appropriate treatment depends on different factors, including a child’s stage of development and form of CP.
 Siambanes advises parents of children living with CP to consult their pediatric physician to determine the right option for managing their pain.
 If you’re a parent of a child with cerebral palsy and have questions, visit our Contact page to get in touch.